Faouzii/ng2-timeago-fr-pipe/README.md

 npm install -ng2-timeago-fr-pipe

+## Usage

-You can import and use this pipe in your angular projet, as the following :
+You can use this pipe in your angular projet, as the following :